Conductor & Musical Director | Composer & Arranger

 Kevin was appointed to the position of Principal Conductor of the Australian Discovery Orchestra in June 2015.
 The orchestra’s purpose is to afford professional-level orchestral musicians; not employed full-time in Australian orchestras, the opportunity to perform together in repertoire both familiar and new and, to showcase the works of the most exciting Australian composers.
 The ADO is one of the world’s most innovative and exciting orchestral initiatives.
 Its concerts are streamed in high-definition with each event providing immersive and interactive opportunities for a global audience able to be experienced both before and after each performance.

-During June and July 2016, Kevin recorded a forthcoming CD of the music of Grammy Award winning and 7-time Emmy nominated composer Nan Schwartz and the eminent Australian composer, Brenton Broadstock for release in 2017.
+During June and July 2016, Kevin recorded a forthcoming CD of the music of Grammy Award winning and 7-time Emmy nominated composer Nan Schwartz or release in late 2017.
+He is currently working on a new record showcasing the upcoming generation of ASCAP Broadway songwriters for release in 2018, as well as an Opera CD re-discovering BBC television operas from the 1960s.

 With a life-long passion for musical theatre in all forms, Kevin’s introduction to West End theatre came courtesy of Cameron Mackintosh and the Really Useful Group, when invited to take over musical direction of the long-running production of CATS at the New London Theatre in the mid-90s.
 In July 2003, Kevin renewed his association for RUG, as musical director for the South Korean premiere of this show.
 More recently, Kevin has conducted WICKED at London’s Apollo Victoria Theatre and was the initial musical director for the first national UK/Eire tour (2013).